Eric Bailly: 2017–18 season

-2018–present: Injury-hit campaigns
+2018–2021: Injury-hit campaigns

 Bailly's injury problems continued in the 2018–19 season, which caused him to only feature in 18 games in all competitions, with 12 appearances coming in from the Premier League.
 He was sent off on 30 December 2018 in a 4–1 home win over AFC Bournemouth for a foul on Ryan Fraser, for which he was criticised by manager Ole Gunnar Solskjær.

 In July 2019, Bailly was ruled out for a further four months after suffering a knee injury in a pre-season friendly against Tottenham Hotspur in China.
 On 10 January 2020, he made his return from injury by playing in a game with Manchester United's under-23 team against Newcastle United.
 On 17 January 2020, Bailly signed a two-year contract extension with United, tying him to the club until the end of the 2021–22 season.
 He made a comeback in the Premier League and played his first match of the season on 17 February, featuring for the whole 90 minutes in a 2–0 win against Chelsea.

 He made his 100th appearance for the club in a 1–1 draw against AC Milan in the Europa League at Old Trafford.
 On 26 April 2021, he signed a contract to 2024, with the option of one more year.

 On 23 September 2021, Bailly made his first appearance of the campaign in an EFL Cup tie against West Ham United, which Manchester United lost 1–0.

 Marseille (loan)

 On 24 August 2022, Bailly joined Ligue 1 club Marseille on loan for the duration of the 2022–23 season.
+He debuted for Marseille as a substitute in a 3–0 win over Nice on 28 August.

+On 7 January 2023, in a Coupe de France match against Hyères, Bailly was sent off for a dangerous high challenge that hospitalised Moussa N'Diaye.
+On 19 January, Bailly was issued a seven-match suspension by the French Football Federation.

+Bailly ended his spell at Marseille having made 17 appearances during the 2022–23 Ligue 1 season, including five starts.

+Beşiktaş

+On 4 September 2023, Süper Lig club Beşiktaş announced the signing of Bailly, on a reported one-year contract.

+On 11 December 2023, Beşiktaş announced that Bailly had been excluded from the squad along with Vincent Aboubakar, Valentin Rosier, Rachid Ghezzal and Jean Onana due to poor performance and incompatibility within the team.
+On 29 December 2023, it was announced that Bailly's contract had been terminated.

+Return to Villarreal

+On 30 December 2023, Bailly returned to Villarreal, signing a contract until 30 June 2025.

+Oviedo

+On 18 August 2025, Bailly signed a two-year deal with Real Oviedo also in the Spanish top tier.